Murder of Rocío Wanninkhof: Criticism

-Press coverage
+Media coverage

+The disappearances and murders of Wanninkhof and Carabantes were front page news from day one.
+The local, national and international media spent a lot of time publicizing the murders.
+Publicly, this event is known as the "Wanninkhof-Carabantes case".
+Many experts believe that the media was an important factor in the criminal accusations against Vázquez.
+The media had labeled Vázquez as a suspect, calling her "dominant", "predatory" lesbian.
+During the investigation and trial of Vázquez, public opinion had claimed to be the murderer.
+It was considered that the public and media pressure was too much and that the Spanish Civil Guard were desperate to accuse someone.
+It is believed that the jury in the murder trial was biased against Vázquez due to media accusations.

+The writer Rafael Gomez-Caminero said: "This power we have to denounce unjust situations can undoubtedly destroy the lives of innocent people".
+As with the disappearance and murder of Diana Quer, the Spanish media demonstrated "morbidity", "sensationalism" and prejudices.

 Self-isolation of British communities in Spain

 In 2003 it was estimated that the whole province was home to 180,000 permanent British residents and four or five times more transient ones, in addition to seven English-language newspapers, eight English-language radio stations and numerous real estate firms and pubs staffed and catered to British customers only.

 In media

 In 2008, a miniseries titled El Caso Wanninkhof was released by Televisión Española, with Valentina Burgueño starring as Rocío.

-In 2021, Netflix released the feature length documentary film Murder by the Coast (El Caso Wanninkhof-Carabantes in Spanish) narrating the events, timeline and aftermath of the case.
+In 2021, Netflix released the feature-length documentary film Murder by the Coast (El Caso Wanninkhof-Carabantes in Spanish) narrating the events, timeline and aftermath of the case.

 Also in 2021, HBO Max released the six-part docuseries Dolores: The Truth About the Wanninkhof Case (Dolores: La verdad sobre el caso Wanninkhof in Spanish), which features Vázquez speaking publicly for the first time since her acquittal.